mgechev/angularjs-in-patterns/README.md

 <alert-button content="42">Click me</alert-button>
 ```

 In the example above the tag `<alert-button></alert-button>` will be replaced button element.
-When the user clicks on this element the string `42` will be alerted.
+When the user clicks on the button the string `42` will be alerted.

 Since the intent of this papre is not to explain the complete API of AngularJS, we will stop with the directives here.